 A little over a year ago I moved to Bavaria during Oktoberfest, which was one hell of an introduction to my new home!
 The next big thing I was looking forward to was Nuremberg Christmas Market.
 Prior to moving to Germany I had never been to Europe (except for the European part of Russia where I was born and raised).
 To say that I was excited to finally visit a Christmas market is an understatement.

-Here I was drinking hot fragrant glühwein, mesmerized by the bling-bling of Christmas decorations — a holiday dream come true.
+Here I was sipping hot fragrant glühwein, one of the most popular drinks in Germany, mesmerized by the bling-bling of Christmas decorations — a holiday dream come true.
 Only better.
 Once the day was over I could come back again the next day.
 And the day after that.
 And pretty much every day for a whole month.
 Who else gets so lucky?

 This is my second year of experiencing Nuremberg Christmas Market, and I am ready to share my best advice and favorite finds with you.
 We’ll cover everything from history of the market, to the most delicious foods, to to the best gifts to take home.